mbarkhau/bumpver/README.md

 ### Version State

 The `current_version` is considered global state and must be stored somewhere.
-Typically this might be in a `VERSION` file, or some other file which is part of the repository.
+Typically, this might be in a `VERSION` file, or some other file which is part of the repository.
 This creates the risk that parallel branches can have different states.
 If the `current_version`  were defined only by files in the local checkout, the same version might be generated on different systems for different commits.

 To avoid this issue, `bumpver` treats Git/Mercurial tags as the canonical / [SSOT][url_ssot] for the most recent version and attempts to change this state in the most atomic way possible.
 This is why some actions of the `bumpver` command can take a few seconds, as it is synchronizing with the remote repository to get the most recent versions and to push any new version tags as soon as possible.